nickserv/danamccurdy.com/_posts/2013-11-15-ego-and-being.md

 centered: false
 ---

 _I think that sometimes, we long to be what we think we aren't, but really already are.
 Maybe it's as simple as letting go of wanting.
-This isn't the only path to happiness, but  surely it's a good start!_
+This isn't the only path to happiness, but  surely it's a good start_

 To die as an ego
 And be reborn as Being,